Aleway History, Family Crest & Coats of Arms

 Early Origins of the Aleway family

-The surname Aleway was first found in Suffolk
+The surname Aleway was first found in Suffolk, where they held a family seat from ancient times.

 Early History of the Aleway family